Uniphar/devops-guidelines/sap_eventing_framework.md

 ## Large Message Payloads

-Some events will be to large to send to the Topic with their full payload.
-When the eventing framework receives an `413: Entity too large` status code from the Service Bus, it will strip out all arrays in the `data` object, set them to `null` and add an aditional header to the message `blobUri`.
+Some events will be too large to send to the Topic with their full payload.
+When the eventing framework receives an `413: Entity too large` status code from the Service Bus, it will strip out all arrays in the `data` object, set them to `null` and add an additional header to the message `blobUri`.
 This header will contain the full URI for a JSON blob that contains the full payload.

 ### Example Large Message stripped